xianlinbox/daily_practise/aws-solution-architect/design-disaster-recovery-solution.md

 ### Aurora

+Aurora has Global Databases to provide low-latency global replication across multiple AWS regions.

+- In case of a failure in the primary region, you can promote a replica in another region to become the new primary.
+- Allows for cross-region disaster recovery with minimal downtime.

 ### DynamoDB

+Global Tables: replicate data across multiple AWS regions, providing automatic disaster recovery at the regional level.

+- Writes to DynamoDB tables are automatically propagated to all other regions that are part of the Global Table.
+- If one region becomes unavailable, fail over to a different region with minimal downtime, ensuring business continuity.

+Point-in-Time Recovery (PITR): restore your DynamoDB table to any point in time within the last 35 days,

+- helping recover from data corruption, accidental deletions, or unwanted changes.
+- only available for Standard DynamoDB tables and cannot be used for On-Demand tables.
+- Does not provide cross-region disaster recovery by itself

+Backups: built-in backup and restore capabilities, which allow you to take on-demand backups of your DynamoDB tables.

+- Backups are region-specific and do not natively support cross-region disaster recovery
+- Restoring a table from backup might take some time, depending on the size of the table.

 ## Routing, Scaling for the routing

+ELB and Cloud Map for traffic routing to healthy instances.

 Amazon Route 53 for DNS failover AWS Elastic Load Balancer (ELB) for traffic routing.
 AWS Global Accelerator for routing.